thefaze87/GitProcess2021/README.md

 ## Bash Profile
-Download the `.bash_profile` and install in your `C:\Users\[user]`
+Download the `.bash_profile` and install in your `C:\Users\[user]` Update any command that has "faze" to your branch nameing scheme.

 ## Gitignore
 Download the `.gitignore` and install in your `C:\Users\[user]`

 ## Inputrc (fixes flicker issue with Windows Terminal)
 Download the `.inputrc` and install in your `C:\Users\[user]`

+_Note: I will be pushing updates here with changes to the files as I add or remove aliases, fix any issues, etc. Feel free to fork and or watch / star._

 # Additional Resources